talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Get customer profile

-Return the details of the specified customer profile.  **Performance tip:** You can retrieve the same information via the Integration API, which can save you extra API requests.
-Consider these options: - Request the customer profile to be part of the response content using   [Update Customer Session](/integration-api/operation#updateCustomerSessionV2). - Send an empty update with the [Update Customer Profile](/integration-api/#operation/updateCustomerProfileV2) endpoint with `runRuleEngine=false`.
+Return the details of the specified customer profile.  <div class=\"redoc-section\">   <p class=\"title\">Performance tips</p>    You can retrieve the same information via the Integration API, which can save you extra API requests. consider these options:    - Request the customer profile to be part of the response content using     [Update Customer Session](https://docs.talon.one/integration-api#tag/Customer-sessions/operation/updateCustomerSessionV2).   - Send an empty update with the [Update Customer Profile](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint with `runRuleEngine=false`. </div>

 ### Example